rhodey/radiowitness/README.md

 ```

 ## Decode and Archive
-The following example will decode, archive and replicate from directory tree `/tmp/archive-p25` using WebSockets on TCP port `8081`:
+The following example will decode, archive and replicate from directory tree `/tmp/archive-p25` and serve the web app and mirrors using WebSockets on TCP port `8081`:
 ```
 $ docker run $(./bin/rtl_devices.sh) --rm \
     radiowitness decode p25 --radios 3 --mux 2 -s 1200000 -g 26 -f 851137500 \